 Additionally, French poker laws prohibited international poker sites from combining player pools between countries.
 This effectively isolated the French market and made it very difficult for poker sites to build established player bases.
 If you have played online poker while in France in the last few years, you may have noticed that you were only seated with other French players.
 Compare this to the UK where it’s normal to join a table with players from multiple countries.

 The poker ring-fencing policy finally came to an end in 2016 after Parliament approved a wide-ranging internet activities bill that included a bit of text granting ARJEL the authority to approve combined player pools between licensed French poker sites and foreign sites in other EU/EEA nations.
-That development is still fairly new as of the time of this writing, but it should go a long way in improving the state of online poker in France.

 Online casino games were deemed to potentially addictive and remain prohibited under French law.
 Slot machines, table games, video poker and other traditional gambling games are all notably absent from licensed betting sites.
 Players looking for these games have no option but to find a brick-and-mortar casino or take their money to unlicensed foreign operators.